sebapersson/petab_sciml/docs/src/format.md

 ### Assigning Neural Network Input

-When a neural network sets a **constant model parameter value or initial value**, its input variable (as specified in the mapping table) is a standard PEtab entity.
+When a neural network sets a **constant model parameter value or initial value**, its input variable (as specified in the mapping table) is a standard PEtab variable.
 If that input variable is not defined in the parameter table, it should be assigned using the `setValue` operator type.

 When a neural network sets **a model derivative or alters the ODE RHS**, the input typically depends on model entities.
 Therefore, the input variable should be assigned using the `setNetAssignment` operator.
 For example, if neural network input `net1_input1` is given by specie `X`, a valid condition table is: